fvishram/SRAYSScoreboard/docs/CUSTOMIZATION.md

 The diagram above shows the various customization options available in SRAYSScoreboard.

+## Settings Dialog

+SRAYSScoreboard features a comprehensive settings dialog that provides a centralized interface for all customization options.
+You can access this dialog in two ways:

+1. Press the F2 key while the scoreboard is active
+2. Right-click on the scoreboard and select "Settings" from the context menu

+The settings dialog is organized into three tabs:

+### Connection Tab
+Configure the COM port used to connect to the timing system:
+- Select the COM port from the dropdown list
+- Click "Refresh" to update the list of available ports
+- Click "OK" to apply the changes

+### Colors Tab
+Customize the colors of various scoreboard elements:
+- Background Color - Changes the background color of the entire scoreboard
+- Text Color (All) - Changes all text elements to the same color
+- Header Labels Color - Changes the color of the event name and running time
+- Column Headers Color - Changes the color of the column titles (Lane, Name, Place, Time)
+- Name Labels Color - Changes the color of all swimmer names
+- Time Labels Color - Changes the color of all swimmer times
+- Place Labels Color - Changes the color of all place indicators
+- Lane Labels Color - Changes the color of the lane numbers
+- Reset Colors - Resets all colors to their default values

+### Pool Configuration Tab
+Configure the number of lanes displayed on the scoreboard:
+- 8 Lanes - Displays lanes 1-8 only
+- 10 Lanes - Displays all 10 lanes

-## Color Customization
+## Context Menu Customization

-SRAYSScoreboard offers extensive color customization options through its context menu.
+SRAYSScoreboard also offers customization options through its context menu.
 Right-click anywhere on the scoreboard to access these options.

-### Background Color
+### Color Customization

-You can change the background color of the entire scoreboard:
+You can change the colors of various scoreboard elements through the context menu:

 1. Right-click on the scoreboard
-2. Select "Colors" > "Background Color"
-3. Choose your desired color from the color picker
-4. Click "OK" to apply the change

-### Text Color Options

-#### Global Text Color

-To change all text elements to the same color:

-1. Right-click on the scoreboard
-2. Select "Colors" > "Text Color (All)"
-3. Choose your desired color from the color picker
-4. Click "OK" to apply the change

-#### Individual Element Colors

-For more granular control, you can customize the color of specific elements:

-1. Right-click on the scoreboard
 2. Select "Colors" and then choose one of the following options:
+   - "Background Color" - Changes the background color of the entire scoreboard
+   - "Text Color (All)" - Changes all text elements to the same color
    - "Header Labels Color" - Changes the color of the event name and running time
    - "Column Headers Color" - Changes the color of the column titles (Lane, Name, Place, Time)
    - "Name Labels Color" - Changes the color of all swimmer names
    - "Time Labels Color" - Changes the color of all swimmer times
    - "Place Labels Color" - Changes the color of all place indicators
    - "Lane Labels Color" - Changes the color of the lane numbers
+   - "Reset to Default Colors" - Resets all colors to their default values
-3. Choose your desired color from the color picker
+3. Choose your desired color from the color picker (if applicable)
 4. Click "OK" to apply the change

-### Resetting Colors

-To reset all colors to their default values:

-1. Right-click on the scoreboard
-2. Select "Colors" > "Reset to Default Colors"

 The default color scheme uses:
 - Black background
 - Blue header labels and column headers
 - Light steel blue for all data (names, times, places, lane numbers)

-## COM Port Configuration
+### COM Port Configuration

-You can change the COM port used to connect to the timing system in two ways:
+You can change the COM port used to connect to the timing system through the context menu:

-### Using the Context Menu

 1. Right-click on the scoreboard
 2. Select "COM Port"
 3. Choose the desired COM port from the list
 4. If your COM port isn't listed, select "Refresh List" to update the available ports

-### Using the Settings Dialog
+### Pool Configuration

+You can change the number of lanes displayed on the scoreboard through the context menu:

 1. Right-click on the scoreboard
-2. Select "Settings"
+2. Select "Pool Configuration"
-3. Enter the COM port name (e.g., "COM1")
-4. Click "OK" to apply the change
+3. Choose either "8 Lanes" or "10 Lanes"

 ## OBS Integration